Podcast-Party/Podcast-Party/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

+### Firebase Hosting

+Make sure to be logged into Firebase CLI:

+`firebase login`

+Go to /src:

+`cd src`

+Run the following command:

+`firebase deploy --only hosting:earbuds`

 ## Authors

 [Alona Trekhlib](https://github.com/trekhleb123)

 [Shreya Wadhwa](https://github.com/swadhwa369)